 The three photos below show marbles that are hanging correctly.

 The strings are too short!
 When you pull back one marble to release it, the shortened string does not provide enough impact to make the other marbles react.
 The strings should almost reach the bottom of the device in order to work best.

-TIP: I have a model that was purchased and I allow kids to see it as they work on their creations.
+TIP: I have a Newton’s Cradle that I purchased and I allow kids to see it as they work on their creations.
 They need to note that the strings are long enough to almost touch the tabletop and the metal balls touch one another when hanging.

 TIP: The frame needs to be squared.
 This simply means the lengths of the sides and the ends must be the same.
 If one side is longer or angled a little differently, then the marbles don’t follow a path that produces the result you want.